 In order to fully enjoy traditional Polish cuisine, check also my post TRADITIONAL POLISH FOOD: WHAT YOU REALLY SHOULD TRY.

+If you are thinking about what to do in Warsaw you will find a lot of places to visit.
 The first place we visited was the Palace of Culture and Science.
 A building with a difficult history- for about 70 years of its existence, it was repeatedly proposed to be demolished, thus ending forever with the symbol of the Soviet era, but in 2007, instead of destruction, the Poles added it to the register of architectural monuments.
-The building is 123 meters high where you are able to see the panoramic view of the Οld Town but also view of the modern glass and concrete skyscrapers.
+The building is 123 meters high where you are able to see the panoramic view of the Οld Town but also the view of the modern glass and concrete skyscrapers.
 If you have time, take an extended tour, which includes a walk through the halls of the Palace and a visit to the basements.

 We then headed towards the Old Town.
 After a twenty-minute walk, we reached the Saxon park.
 I can imagine how beautiful it is during the warm season!
 Trees wearing a green dress and in flowerbeds bloom beautiful flowers.
 It’s amazing how many ducks are found in the park!
 There is an artificial lake on the territory of the park, and before that, there was the Saxon Palace, but it is currently going through a restoration phase.
 There are also three arched shaped entrances, under which you will find the Tomb of the Unknown Soldier and the Eternal Flame.
 You will also find a Fountain with Sculptures which decorates the park.